 Our processing of special category personal data relies on Substantial Public Interest (Data Protection Act 2018, Schedule1, Part 2, 6 (2)(a); and 18 (1)(a)).

 The law provides you with a number of rights to control the processing of your personal information:

 Accessing the information we hold about you

 This applies to paper and electronic records.
 If you ask us, we will also let others see your record (except if one of the points above applies).
-If you cannot ask for your records in writing, we will make sure there are other ways you can apply.
-If you have any queries regarding access to your information please contact firstname.lastname@example.org. or 01799 586280.
+If you have any queries regarding access to your information, please contact email@example.com or 01799 586280.